Here are 10 helpful tips on how to begin.

 3. When starting out, aim for specific species that are commonly used for bonsai.
 This ensures that you can find plenty of information on your tree.
 Plus you have a higher chance for success when developing your bonsai.
 Some plant material may be very appealing, but will not tolerate bonsai development techniques like root pruning or won’t reduce in twig and leaf size.
 This can cause some frustration… or just lead to a nice garden plant.

 4. Look at many trees and tree types.
 Watch bonsai videos, look at pictures and view bonsai in person when you can.
 This will help you decide what you like and what you wish to achieve with your tree.
-There are many tree species and bonsai trees can be styled in a multitude of different ways.
+There are many tree species out there and bonsai can be styled in a multitude of different ways.
 Single tree, twin trunk, clump style, cascade and forest to name only a few.
 Some species suit certain styles far better than others.

-5. Set your initial budget.
-Consider tools, supplies, soils and plant material.
-Some bonsai specific tools are very helpful, but you can get by with basic tools to start.
-Try to use reputable sources and avoid .com bonsai shops and really cheap products.
+5. Set your initial budget, if you have one.
+Consider tools, supplies, soil and plant material.
+Most bonsai specific tools are very helpful, but you can get by with some basic tools to start.
+Try to use reputable sources and avoid dotcom bonsai shops and really cheap products.
 After all, you get what you pay for.
-A good way to begin is by obtaining one or two quality tools at a time.
-As time passes so can your inventory.
+A good way to begin is by obtaining one or two good quality tools at a time.

-6. Unless your budget is sky high, start with less expensive plant material.
-Spending over $50 on your first tree could be risky as most of us screw up or kill our first bonsai.
-Starting with trees under $40 means you suffer a minimal loss which allows you to try new techniques and take risks on your new material.
-Once you are comfortable and confident with bonsai, up your budget per tree.
-Avoid buying too much plant material just because it’s on sale.
+6. Unless your budget is limitless, start with less expensive plant material.
+Spending over $50 on your first tree could be risky as most of us screw up our first bonsai.
+Starting with material under $40 means you suffer a minimal loss which allows you to try new techniques and take risks on your new material.
+Avoid buying many trees just because they’re cheap or on sale.
 Get it because you really want it or you see the potential for it to become a bonsai you’ll love.